Workload Procedures

 In some instances, faculty may share in teaching responsibilities (team teaching) in order to more effectively serve the learning needs of students.
 In such cases, contact hours will be divided appropriately based on faculty responsibilities.

-B. Corporate and Continuing Education Faculty
+B. Continuing Education Faculty

 C. Mixed Workloads